The committee of the Kate Mullin Association includes:

 - Sophia Sabatier BA, Dip Ed., Licence d’Anglais has worked as an ESL teacher in Western Australia and France since the early 90s and is currently the Literacy Coordinator and EAL/D consultant for Independent schools in WA.
 This role involves providing professional learning for and consulting with teachers from F-12 in the areas of EAL/D and Literacy.
 Sophia was one of the two writers of ACARA’s “English as an Additional Language or Dialect Teacher Resource”, and writer of ACARA’s senior secondary EAL/D course.

 - Ken Mullin B.Sc, M.Sc, PhD.
 Ken was Kate’s husband and helped her with her indigenous literacy projects.
-He is a management consultant and was previously a company director.
+He is a retired management consultant and was previously a company director.